buidl-renaissance/regen-art/apps/web/README.md

 ---

+### **3.Decentralized Identifiers (DIDs) for Make It a Home**

+To support transparency and secure participation in the "Make It a Home" initiative, the system will leverage Decentralized Identifiers (DIDs).
+These will manage and verify stakeholder identities, ensuring secure interactions and ongoing engagement throughout the program.

+#### **Key Features of DIDs**
+1. **Identity Management:**
+   - Issue unique DIDs to each participant (homeowners, inspectors, funders, contractors).
+   - DIDs are linked to roles, contributions, and activities within the initiative (e.g., property ownership, repair status).

+2. **Secure Transactions:**
+   - DIDs ensure that all property-related transactions, tax payments, repair approvals, and other actions are securely verified and tracked.

+3. **Real-Time Updates:**
+   - Stakeholder records are dynamically updated on the blockchain, reflecting ongoing participation, repairs, and property improvements.

+4. **Enhanced Trust and Transparency:**
+   - The decentralized nature of DIDs ensures that all stakeholders have access to immutable and transparent records of participation and property status.

+By incorporating DIDs, the initiative can provide a more robust and trustworthy system, improving engagement and accountability in the community.

+---

 ## **Next Steps**
 1. Engage Detroit's local government, businesses, and community stakeholders.
 2. Develop a prototype on a blockchain testnet (Ethereum or Cosmos).
 3. Educate participants on using blockchain tools for homeownership and repairs.
+4. Integrate DIDs for identity management and secure interactions.

 ---